taghead/burger.devourer.xyz/docs/typescript_refresher.md

 ```

 # Interfaces
-Interface is a structure that defines the syntax for classes or objects to follow.
+An Interface is a structure that defines the syntax for classes/objects to follow.

 ```typescript